Multiple reporting channels

 The key is to speak up and bring integrity concerns into the open so that problems can be resolved quickly

-Employees may report possible violations anonymously by using the Business Ethics Hotline or by sending an e-mail to the chief integrity officer, using a free e-mail account that does not reveal a name.
+Employees may report possible violations anonymously by using the Business Ethics Helpline or by sending an e-mail to the chief integrity officer, using a free e-mail account that does not reveal a name.
 Employees must be aware, however, that anonymous reports may be more difficult to investigate.

 Confidentiality will be maintained to the fullest extent possible.
 Retaliation against any employee who in good faith reports a concern to the company about illegal or unethical conduct will not be tolerated and be subject to disciplinary action.
 The same applies to any intentional abuse of these reporting processes.